AllinGaming/travel_note/README.md

 - ![Diary](docs/screenshots/diary.png)
 - ![Add Entry](docs/screenshots/add_entry.png)

-How to capture

-- `flutter screenshot -o docs/screenshots/map.png`

 Run

 - `flutter pub get`
 - `flutter run`
 - Grant location and camera/gallery permissions on device.

-Structure

-- `lib/main.dart` — Tabs for Map and Diary, file storage, and simple JSON persistence.

-Notes

-- Tile caching can be added via `flutter_map_tile_caching` for heavier offline use; the app is structured to accommodate that easily.

-LinkedIn blurb

-- Built to demonstrate an offline‑friendly Flutter app with GPS, map, and photo storage — perfect for showcasing platform integrations.